citahub/cita/docs/en-US/system_management/node.md

 3. Start new nodes:

     Just start the new node in normal process.
-It can connect to the network and start to synchronize the block data on the chain automatically. **Note that the new node here is only an ordinary node and does not participate in the consensus process, which means it can only synchronize data and receive Jsonrpc Request**。
+It can connect to the network and start to synchronize the block data on the chain automatically. **Note that the new node here is only an ordinary node and does not participate in the consensus process, which means it can only synchronize data and receive JSON-RPC Request**。

     ```bash
     $ ./bin/cita setup test-chain/4